 - Impressive for Entertaining – This has a colorful presentation on the table.

 Be sure to see the recipe card below for the full listing of ingredients, instructions, notes, and estimated nutritional information.

 - Bacon – about 3 slices cooked til crispy and crumbled.
 Crispy and a bit salty, this makes the recipe extra savory.

 - Brussels Sprouts – use fresh ones if you can for the best results.
 You will slice them in half to prepare them, which is easier to do with fresh ones.
 If you use frozen, make sure Brussels are completely thawed and patted dry with a paper towel before preparing the recipe.

-- Balsamic Vinegar – Adds a tart slight sweetness and works well with the juicy pomegranate.
+- Balsamic Vinegar – Adds a slight sweetness and works well with the juicy pomegranate.

-- Maple Syrup – Gives a an extra touch of rich sweetness that complements the salty bacon.
+- Maple Syrup – Gives an extra touch of rich sweetness that complements the salty bacon.

-- Pomegranate Seeds (Arils) – Colorful, and a bit juicy with a sweet and tart taste.
-Tastes great paired with this vegetable.
+- Pomegranate Seeds (Arils) – Colorful and juicy with a sweet and tart taste.
+It tastes great paired with this vegetable.
 It is not only delicious with the other ingredients, it helps make this dish so attractive on the table.
 Please don’t skip it!

 Step by Step Instructions

 Cook Bacon.
 To start, arrange bacon on a baking sheet and bake until cooked and crisp, about 12 minutes.
 Once done, remove the bacon from the baking sheet and set it aside on a paper towel-lined plate to allow to drain the excess grease and to cool.
 After it has cooled, crumble the bacon.